lost-theory/python-live/10_modules.md

 Note that the current directory is the directory from which the program is launched.
 Run `import os; print(os.getcwd())` to find out the current directory of your program.

-## Byte-compiled .pyc files {#pyc}
+## Byte-compiled .pyc files

 Importing a module is a relatively costly affair, so Python does some tricks to make it faster.
-One way is to create *byte-compiled* files with the extension `.pyc` which is an intermediate form that Python transforms the program into (remember the [introduction section](./about_python.md#interpreted) on how Python works?).
+One way is to create *byte-compiled* files with the extension `.pyc` which is an intermediate form that Python transforms the program into (remember the [introduction section](./03_about_python.md#interpreted) on how Python works?).
 This `.pyc` file is useful when you import the module the next time from a different program - it will be much faster since a portion of the processing required in importing a module is already done.
 Also, these byte-compiled files are platform-independent.

 NOTE: These `.pyc` files are usually created in the same directory as the corresponding `.py` files.
 If Python does not have permission to write to files in that directory, then the `.pyc` files will _not_ be created.

-## The from..import statement {#from-import-statement}
+## The from..import statement

 If you want to directly import the `argv` variable into your program (to avoid typing the `sys.` everytime for it), then you can use the `from sys import argv` statement.